Top 5 Use Cases for Random Pickers

 Friend Group Decisions: Ever been in that hellish

-eat?"
+loop of "Where should we eat?"
 "I don't know, you pick!"
 "No, YOU pick!"?
-Yeah, that ends here.
-Chuck all options
+Yeah, that ends

-spin, and commit to whatever comes up.
+in, spin, and commit to whatever comes up.
 Dinner plans sorted in seconds.

 -